I Love Music (The O'Jays song): Rozalla version

-In 1993, the Zambian-born singer Rozalla covered "I Love Music" for her second album, Look No Further (1995).
-Her version of the song also appeared on the soundtrack to the film Carlito's Way, starring Al Pacino.
-The single was the first of a series of cover versions Rozalla was to record over the years.
-It was also her first "new" song to be released on Sony Records, as her earlier releases had all been first put out by British indie label Pulse 8.
-Rozalla's recording of "I Love Music" reached number-one on the Billboard Hot Dance Club Play chart in the US.
-It also dented the Billboard Hot 100, peaking at number 76.
-In Europe, the song got to number 18 on the UK Singles Chart in 1994, marking something of a comeback after various earlier singles had failed to crack the top 40 (this was still 5 places lower than the original version by The O'Jays had reached however).
-The song also peaked at number five in Iceland, number six in Finland and number nine in Zimbabwe.
+The Zambian-born singer Rozalla covered "I Love Music" for her second album, Look No Further (1995).
+It was released in the United States in November 1993 and in the United Kingdom on January 22, 1994.
+Her version of the song was produced by Jellybean and also appeared on the soundtrack to the 1993 film Carlito's Way, starring Al Pacino.
+Rozalla's recording of "I Love Music" reached number-one on the US Billboard Dance Club Play chart.
+It also entered the Billboard Hot 100, peaking at number 76.
+In Europe, the song reached number 18 on the UK Singles Chart in 1994.
+The song also peaked at number five in Iceland, number six in Finland, and number nine in Zimbabwe.

 Critical reception

-The song received favorable reviews from music critics.
+The song received favorable reviews from many music critics.
 Barry Walters from The Advocate deemed it a "respectful rendering".
-Larry Flick from Billboard described it as a "spirited reading of the O'Jays classic".
+Larry Flick from Billboard magazine described it as a "spirited reading of the O'Jays classic".
 He noted that Rozalla "has developed a smoother, more soulful vocal quality".
-Gil L. Robertson IV from Cash Box picked it as a "standout track" of the Look No Further album.
+Gil L. Robertson IV from Cash Box named it a standout track of the Look No Further album.
 Dave Sholin from the Gavin Report wrote, "International sensation Rozalla and producer Jellybean extract every ounce of excitement out of this 1976 O'Jays hit."
 Alan Jones from Music Week said, "Though she acquits herself well, not one of the mixes approaches the classy exaltation of the original.
 For all that, this is sure to give Rozalla yet another hit."
-In 1994, another editor, Andy Beevers rated it four out of five, noting it as a "rather routine Jellybean-produced cover".
-Wendi Cermak from The Network Forty declared it as "a fabulous remake".
+In 1994, another Music Week editor, Andy Beevers, gave it a score of four out of five, calling it a "rather routine Jellybean-produced cover".
+Wendi Cermak from The Network Forty named it "a fabulous remake".
+Mark Sutherland from UK magazine Smash Hits was negative and deemed it "an inutterably duff discoed-up version of the O'Jays "classic" (which was pretty useless in the first place)".